Raleigh, North Carolina

-Adam Haggerty, Asset Manager for Raleigh Water
+Adam Haggerty, Water and Sewer Asset Manager, Raleigh Water

 To date, Raleigh Water has planned six projects using the results of Xylem’s probability of failure and cluster analyses and continues to develop more efficient asset management strategies.
 It estimates the work with Xylem has already saved the utility up to five days of planning time (a 75% reduction) while reducing breaks across the network.

 Raleigh Water is also utilizing this increased understanding of its asset risk to guide the placement of sensors on key pipe segments.
 By monitoring water pressure and flow data within the high-risk clusters which have not yet been repaired or replaced, Raleigh Water is further reducing risk to its network, decreasing response times, and lessening the community impact of any breaks that may occur.